 Use the Vibrance and Saturation sliders to adjust the color intensity in a picture.
 The Vibrance slider influences the most saturated colors.
 The Saturation slider affects the intensity of all the colors in an image.
 For photos that include people, using the Vibrance slider tends not to have an impact on skin tones.
 Increasing or decreasing color intensity in skin tones is risky.
 You can easily make a person look ill when you mess with the tone of their skin.

-That completes our look at photography editing in the Basic Panel in Lightroom Classic.
+That completes our look at

 Other Adobe Lightroom Classic Panels

 Below the Basic Panel, you’ll find a whole collection of other panels that allow you to make endless editing changes to your picture.
-If you’ve taken photos in normal lighting conditions and exposed them well, you’ll rarely have need to adjust any of the controls in these other panels.
-This depends somewhat on the style of your photography.
+If you’ve taken photos in normal lighting conditions and exposed them well, you’ll rarely have a need to adjust any of the controls in these other panels.
+This depends somewhat on the style of your

 The Detail Panel